Brendon Chase

 Brendon Chase is a children's novel by Denys Watkins-Pitchford, writing as 'BB'.
 It was published in 1944 but is set at an earlier date.
 The novel is about three boys living wild in an English forest.

-It was later made into a 13-part TV serial and shown on ITV from 31 December 1980 to 25 March 1981.
+In 1980 Brendon Chase was made into a 13-part TV serial, shown on ITV.
 The series was also shown in many other European countries and in the United States.

 Plot summary

 The novel is based around the Hensman brothers, Robin, John and Harold, who spend eight months living as outlaws in the forest of Brendon Chase.
 As in much British children's literature of the era, their parents are absent, living in India, at the time part of the British Empire.
 They are cared for by their Aunt Ellen, a strict and somewhat cold spinster.
 At the end of the Easter holidays, Harold falls ill with the measles, so Robin and John are unable to return to boarding school.
 They decide to run away and fend for themselves, taking some food from their aunt's house, and also taking a rifle and ammunition so they can survive in the wild.

 Despite continued attempts to catch them, usually by Police Sergeant Bunting and the Reverend Whiting, the three brothers - Robin and John are joined by Harold when he recovers from his illness - prove sufficiently quick-witted and ingenious to evade capture for eight months, surviving on what they can kill and on supplies occasionally taken from other sources.
 In the book Robin is known as "Robin Hood", John as "Big John" and Harold as "Little John".

 In the later part of their time living in the wild, the boys - who by this time have long been wearing rabbit skins, their clothes having worn out - encounter an eccentric elderly charcoal burner called Smokoe Joe, who becomes a close friend.
 When Smokoe Joe is seriously injured, one of the boys saves his life by running for the doctor, thereby risking capture.
 After a Christmas spent with Smokoe Joe in his hut, the boys are 'run to ground' when the doctor, who has kept their secret until that moment, arrives with their father who has returned, and the story ends there in the forest.
 The bear that had escaped in the forest near the end of their adventure settles down to hibernate for the winter in the hollow oak tree where they had lived.